sumit-ai-ml/website_inquorix/README.md

-# Inquor Website
+# Inquorix Website

 **AI-Powered Customer Sentiment Analysis Platform**

-A professional website for Inquor, showcasing how AI sentiment analysis revolutionizes customer understanding for businesses.
+A professional website for Inquorix, showcasing how AI sentiment analysis revolutionizes customer understanding for businesses.
 The name comes from “Insight + Core” to signal that the platform surfaces the core meaning inside every piece of feedback.

 ## 🌟 Features